ktchow1/alg/alg/03_dynprog/README.txt

 * equal partition
 * box stacking
 * bin packing

-- implementation 1 : moving between 2 map
+- implementation 1 : use 2 unordered_map, std::move one to another
-- implementation 2 : use 1 map and region grow with a stack / queue
+- implementation 2 : use 1 unordered_map, region grow with a stack / queue